mkbworks/csen240/README.md

 - If it has a guestroom, air conditioning, basement, hot water heating
 - Furnishing status

-It employs multivariate linear regression model to make predictions with lasso regularized inputs.
+It employs multivariate linear regression model to make predictions with ridge regularized inputs.